When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration: Discussion

 \subsection{Implications}

-\textbf{Addressing Overreliance Requires Targeting Structural Causes.} Our findings demonstrate that a key driver of persistent overreliance is not inherent to either the human or the AI system, but rather stems from a misalignment in the incentive structures embedded in the system design.
-When users are not appropriately incentivized to invest cognitive effort in verifying or overriding AI recommendations, they default to acceptance---even when human judgment would yield better outcomes.

-This suggests that effective human-AI collaboration cannot be achieved solely through improving AI accuracy or user training \citep{pinski2023ai, spitzer2025human}.
+\textbf{Addressing Overreliance Requires Targeting Structural Causes.} Our findings demonstrate that a key driver of overreliance is not inherent to either the human or the AI system, but rather stems from a misalignment in the incentive structures embedded in the system design.
+When humans are not appropriately incentivized to invest cognitive effort in verifying or overriding AI recommendations, they default to acceptance---even when human judgment would yield better outcomes.
+This suggests that effective human-AI collaboration cannot be achieved solely through improving AI accuracy or human training \citep{pinski2023ai, spitzer2025human}.
 Instead, it requires addressing the economic and structural conditions under which decisions are made.
-System designers should focus on creating incentive mechanisms that encourage users to engage their independent judgment selectively and strategically---particularly in contexts where AI predictions are less reliable.
-Our results point to the value of incorporating principles from mechanism design into human-AI collaboration, enabling systems to dynamically promote complementarity and reduce overreliance by aligning incentives with the value of human input.
+System designers should focus on creating incentive mechanisms that encourage humans to engage their independent judgment selectively and strategically.

 \textbf{Incentives Must Be Context-dependent Rather Than Static.} The contrasting outcomes between static and dynamic bonuses highlight the importance of tailoring incentives to instances where human judgment is expected to add the most value.
 Static bonuses, applied uniformly, created opportunities for gaming, ultimately harming performance.
 In contrast, dynamic bonuses showed promise by reducing overreliance and improving overall decision quality.

-However, the dynamic approach is not without limitations.
-Our findings show that dynamic bonuses, while more targeted, can also lead to reduced reliance even when the AI is demonstrably superior.
+However, our findings also show that dynamic bonuses, while more targeted, can also lead to reduced reliance even when the AI is demonstrably superior.
 This suggests that although context-sensitive incentives are a step in the right direction, further refinements are needed.